AlexNav73/CoreCraft/README.md

 }
 ```

-> This approach could be used to store arbitrary types by storing values as a json in the string (TEXT) columns, but it is more preferable to describe all your data types as entities in `*.model.json`.
+> This approach could be used to store arbitrary types by storing values as a JSON in the string (TEXT) columns, but it is preferable to describe all your data types as entities in `*.model.json`.